5 Key Digitalisation Strategies in the Leisure Industry

 Virtual reality is starting to trickle into various sectors within the industry and can offer customers new, interesting experiences to get excited about.

 There are some specific examples we see already.
 Lifewire pointed to VR travel experiences that can help people to virtually experience places around the world, with programs aimed at the Grand Canyon, Mount Everest, and the deep sea, to name a few; another one mentioned, Google Earth VR, even allows people to virtually explore cities and locations of their choice.
-Naturally, companies can use VR experiences like these to incentivize travel.
+Naturally, companies can use VR experiences like these to incentivise travel.
 Similarly, Google Arts & Culture identified cultural experiences from galleries (like the Smithsonian's Peacock Room) to historical sites (such as the Temple of Juno) that can be visited in a similar fashion.
 Basically, although these kinds of applications aren’t particularly widespread just yet, we’re beginning to see how leisure companies can use VR to branch out and offer customers something they haven’t seen before.

 4. Updating Web Platforms